TasengMancheykhun/parallel_programming/README.md

     * Disadvantage of Critical Section
       * Performance Impact: creates performance bottleneck because other threads are forced to wait
+  * #pragma omp master ----------------> [CONSTRUCT]

+    * 'master' is a 'Work Sharing Construct' which creates a region where the code is only executed by the master thread, while other threads in this parallel region will skip this section/region of code.

 ## open MPI concepts: